Potters Bar: Sport, entertainment and recreation

 Potters Bar has a King George's Field in memorial to King George V, which is situated behind the Furzefield Centre.
 There is a swimming pool and leisure centre run by Hertsmere council, which is home to St Albans and Hertsmere Canoe Club.
 Also in the town are Potters Bar Town F.C., Potters Bar Swimming Club (PBSC), a Scuba diving Club (the Potters Bar Sub Aqua Club), a tennis club, a cricket club.
 The Wyllyotts Centre is a theatre, cinema and events venue, and is also the location of the town's museum.
 Potters Bar is also home to the Hertfordshire Showband (formally known as the Marching Blues).

 In December 2018, the golf course at Potters Bar closed after 95 years.

 In 1983, the area around Potters Bar was used for the on-location filming of the comic-horror film Bloodbath at the House of Death.
 In 2005, David Walliams and Matt Lucas shot two scenes for the third season of the comedy Little Britain: one scene at Mount Grace School gym and the other at a wedding shop on the High Street.
 Potters Bar is also home to a performing arts school, Top Hat Stage School, which has been running classes at Elm Court Community Centre since 1994.

 The Ritz Cinema in Darkes Lane at the corner of Byng Drive was designed and built by cinema entrepreneur Major W. J. King in a modernist-cum-Art Deco style.
 It opened in 1934 and had a Compton organ in front of the curtain, on a pneumatic lift.
-The cinema closed in 1967 and was immediately demolished for the construction of a Tesco supermarket, now relocated.
+The cinema closed in 1967 and was immediately demolished for the construction of a supermarket, now relocated.

+There is a farmers market in Potters Bar in the spring and summer months every first Sunday 10am–2pm, at the Revive Gym.